Second homology of generalized periplectic Lie superalgebras: Introduction

-Such an isomorphism has been extended to many other classes of Lie (super)algebras.
-For instance, Y. Gao showed in \cite{Gao1996} that the second homology of elementary unitary Lie algebra $\mathfrak{eu}_n(R,{}^-)$ with $n\geqslant5$ is identified with the first skew-dihedral homology of $(R,{}^-)$ that is a unital associative algebra with anti-involution.
 The super analogue of C. Kassel and J. L. Loday's work was obtained in \cite{ChenGuay2013,ChenSun2015}.
-The isomorphism from the second homology of the Lie superalgebra $\mathfrak{sl}_{m|n}(S)$ coordinated by a unital associative superalgebra $S$ with $m+n\geqslant5$ to the first $\mathbb{Z}/2\mathbb{Z}$-graded cyclic homology $\mathrm{HC}_1(S)$ was established.
-Recent investigation \cite{ChangWang2016} further gave the identification between the second homology of the orthosymplectic Lie superalgebra $\mathfrak{osp}_{m|2n}(R,{}^-)$ with positive integer pair $(m,n)\neq(1,1)$ or $(2,1)$ and the first $\mathbb{Z}/2\mathbb{Z}$-grade skew-dihedral homology of $(R,{}^-)$, where $(R,{}^-)$ is a unital associative superalgebra with superinvolution (see (\ref{eq:supinv}) for definition).
-A series of deeep investigations on the relationship between the homology theory of Lie algebras and the homology theory of associative algebras have been made in \cite{LodayQuillen1984,LodayProcesi1988}.
+The isomorphism between the second homology of the Lie superalgebra $\mathfrak{sl}_{m|n}(S)$ coordinated by a unital associative superalgebra $S$ with $m+n\geqslant5$ and the first $\mathbb{Z}/2\mathbb{Z}$-graded cyclic homology $\mathrm{HC}_1(S)$ was established.
+Recent investigation \cite{ChangWang2016} further gave the identification between the second homology of the ortho-symplectic Lie superalgebra $\mathfrak{osp}_{m|2n}(R,{}^-)$ and the first $\mathbb{Z}/2\mathbb{Z}$-graded skew-dihedral homology of $(R,{}^-)$ for $(m,n)\neq(1,1)$ or $(2,1)$, where $(R,{}^-)$ is a unital associative superalgebra with superinvolution (see (\ref{eq:supinv}) for the definition).
+A series of deep investigations on the relationship between the homology theory of Lie algebras and the homology theory of associative algebras have been made in \cite{LodayProcesi1988, LodayQuillen1984}.

-Inspired by above developments, we aim to establish an isomorphism that is analogous to C. Kassel and J. L. Loday's isomorphism for the generalized periplectic Lie superalgebra $\mathfrak{p}_m(R,{}^-)$ coordinatized by a unital associative superalgebra $(R,{}^-)$ with superinvolution.
-As in Section~\ref{sec:palg}, a generalized periplectic Lie superalgebra is defined as the derived sub-supalgebra of the Lie superalgebra of all skew-symmetric matrices with respect to certain superinvolution.
-It could be understood as a super analogue of a unitary Lie algebra introduced in \cite{AllisonFaulkner1993}.
-This family of Lie superalgebras provides us with a realization of an arbitrary generalized root graded Lie superalgebra of type $P(m-1)$ for $m\neq4$ up to central isogeneous (c.f. \cite{ChengGao2015}), which is a complement to the realization of a root graded Lie superalgebra of type $P(m-1)$ given in \cite{MartinezZelmanov2003}.
+Inspired by the above developments, we aim to establish an isomorphism that is analogous to C. Kassel and J. L. Loday's isomorphism for the generalized periplectic Lie superalgebra $\mathfrak{p}_m(R,{}^-)$ coordinatized by a unital associative superalgebra $(R,{}^-)$ with superinvolution.
+As in Section~\ref{sec:palg}, a generalized periplectic Lie superalgebra is defined as the derived sub-superalgebra of the Lie superalgebra of all skew-symmetric matrices with respect to the so-called periplectic superinvolution.
+It is a super analogue of a unitary Lie algebra introduced in \cite{AllisonFaulkner1993}.
+This family of Lie superalgebras provides us with a realization of an arbitrary generalized root graded Lie superalgebra of type $P(m-1)$ for $m\neq4$ up to central isogeny (cf. \cite{ChengGao2015}), which is a complement to the realization of a root graded Lie superalgebra of type $P(m-1)$ given in \cite{MartinezZelmanov2003}.

 A primary result of this paper is Theorem~\ref{thm:hml_pm} which states that the second homology of the Lie superalgebra $\mathfrak{p}_m(R,{}^-)$ with $m\geqslant5$ is isomorphic to the first $\mathbb{Z}/2\mathbb{Z}$-graded dihedral homology of $(R,{}^-\circ\rho)$, where ${}^-\circ\rho$ is the superinvolution on $R$ obtained by twisting the superinvolution ${}^-$ with the sign map $\rho$ (see (\ref{eq:rho}) in Section~\ref{sec:palg}).
 In the special case where $R$ is super-commutative, the isomorphism indicates that the second homology of $\mathfrak{p}_m(\Bbbk)\otimes_{\Bbbk}R$ for a super-commutative superalgebra $R$ is trivial, which was obtained by K. Iohara and Y. Koga in \cite{IoharaKoga2001, IoharaKoga2005}.
 While the isomorphism also reveals that the second homology of $\mathfrak{p}_m(R,{}^-)$ is not necessarily trivial if $R$ is not super-commutative.